-Without knowing the model and where it is to be installed, unfortunately it’s impossible to offer advice.
-Many are within the abilities of DIY enthusiasts.
-Others may need the services of a professional.
+Without knowing the model and where it is to be installed, it’s impossible to offer specific advice.
+Installing a sauna may be within the abilities of some DIY enthusiasts.
+Other saunas may require the services of a professional.
 It’s important to fully investigate the requirements of the chosen sauna at the outset.

 Q. Which type of sauna is better, infrared or steam?

 A steam sauna creates sweat on the skin’s surface, whereas the heat from infrared penetrates further.
 Some claim this provides better muscle relief and detoxification.
 However, medical opinion does vary, and for some people nothing beats a traditional sauna experience.
-Claiming one is “better” is difficult to justify, so it is very much a decision for the individual.
+Saying one is “better” than the other is difficult to justify, so the best sauna is very much a personal decision.

 Q. Does a home sauna need ventilation?

 Not necessarily.
-However, many are ventilated to improve airflow, which in some designs creates a more effective heating environment.
+However, many have side or roof vents to improve airflow, which in some designs creates a more effective heating environment.

 Q. How much power does a home sauna use?

-Electrical power is measured in watts (W), and whether steam-generating or infrared, each sauna should have a rating that tells you its power consumption.
+Electrical power is measured in watts, and whether steam-generating or infrared, each sauna should have a rating that tells you its power consumption.